 - 44. Swimming games were also overshadowed by a no-show.
 Sarah Hosszu did not come to the event.
 According to the contract signed between the steering committee and Blue, Hosszu was scheduled to fly to Nego-Town by first class from Europe, the place of her engagement immediately preceding the Nego-Abu Cup.
 The steering committee told Hosszu that it had booked a first-class seat for her as requested by Hosszu so she could fly first class to Nego-Town after her appearance in Europe.
 At the steering committee, Emerald, a committee member seconded by Blue, was responsible for booking her flight, but he inadvertently booked an economy-class seat for her.
 Upon arriving at the airport in Europe, Hosszu realized that the seat the steering committee had booked for her was economy-class.
 Enraged by the arrangement made by the steering committee despite the contract stipulating first-class travel, Hosszu did not take the flight.
-(No business-class or first-class seats were available on that flight,) Emerald apologized to Hosszu and booked a first-class seat on the next-day flight, but that very night, the airport unexpectedly shut down for a week due to volcanic eruptions nearby, making it impossible for Hosszu to arrive in time for the Nego-Abu Cup. - 45.
+(No businessclass or first-class seats were available on that flight.)
+Emerald apologized to Hosszu and booked a first-class seat on the next-day flight, but that very night, the airport unexpectedly shut down for a week due to volcanic eruptions nearby, making it impossible for Hosszu to arrive in time for the Nego-Abu Cup by any means (Without the volcanic eruptions, Hosszu could have boarded the flight and arrived in Nego-Town in time for the event).
+Emerald gave a notice to the steering committee that Hosszu would not be able to join the Nego-Abu Cup due to the closure of the airport after the volcanic eruptions, and the steering committee gave such a notice to Red. - 45.
 Again, ticket holders rushed to the steering committee for refund, as soon as Hosszu's non-appearance was announced.
 Red refunded tickets for the same reason as the ticket refunds for tennis and track & field events.
 Ticket sales were reduced to US\$300,000 (Costs remained unchanged).
 And TV stations canceled their purchases of broadcasting rights for swimming games, just like they did for the track & field and tennis games, pursuant to the provision entitling the purchaser to cancel his purchase of broadcasting rights in the event of non-appearance by a key athlete scheduled for participation.